igloo-project/igloo-doc/source/development/docs.rst

 To install the documentation on your computer, follow these steps :

-First clone the git repository owsi-core-doc
+First clone the git repository igloo-doc

 .. code-block:: bash

-  git@github.com:openwide-java/owsi-core-doc.git
+  git@github.com:igloo-project/igloo-doc.git

 When the clone is over, execute the installation script :

 .. code-block:: bash

-  cd ~/git/owsi-core-doc
+  cd ~/git/igloo-doc
   ./bootstrap.sh

 When the script ends, the documentation installation is finished.